-Lease income from operating leases where the group is a lessor is recognised in income statement on a straight-line basis over the lease term (note 2(o)(ii)).
+Lease income from operating leases where the group is a lessor is recognised in income statement on a straight-line basis over the lease term (note 2(n)(ii)).
 Initial direct costs incurred in obtaining an operating lease are added to the carrying amount of the underlying asset and recognised as expense over the lease term on the same basis as lease income.
 The respective leased assets are included in the balance sheet based on their nature.
-The group did not need to make any adjustments to the accounting for assets held as lessor as a result of adopting the new leasing standard.